 | Playing backups you own | Using pirated firmware |

-Since the Yuzu shutdown (2024), here are the best Yuzu Alternatives:
+Since the Yuzu shutdown (2024), here are the best Yuzu alternatives:

 Note: Active Yuzu fork, regular updates